mayconfmelo/min-article/SETUP.md

 just remove local
 ```

-The command `just install-all` installs it in both _preview_ and _local_
+The command `just install-all` installs the package in both _preview_ and _local_
-namespaces at the same time.
+namespaces with just one command.

 ## Development